 “Your throne, O God, will last for ever and ever; a scepter of justice will be the scepter of your kingdom.
 You love righteousness and hate wickedness; therefore God, your God, has set you above your companions by anointing you with the oil of joy. “ Ps.
 45:6-7

-Sometimes, as Christians, we fell guilty when we are violated in some way and we want justice.
+Sometimes, as Christians, we feel guilty when we are violated in some way and we want justice.
 We can think that justice and forgiveness are mutually exclusive.
 Actually, it is revenge and forgiveness that are mutually exclusive.

 The Kingdom of God is built on principles of fairness and Jesus loves righteousness and hates wickedness.
 In this article I am considering seeking justice in the sense that a criminal violation has occurred [theft, fraud, assault, etc.] not particularly the non-criminal offences which occur.